HenrikBengtsson/matrixStats/revdep/README.md

 .test: no visible global function definition for ‘printTextProtocol’ calculateRBafCNSet : processByChromosome: no visible global function definition for ‘position’
+cnrmaAffy: no visible global function definition for ‘celfileName’
+computeBR: no visible global function definition for ‘genomeBuild’
+constructBafLrrSetListFrom: no visible global function definition for ‘genomeBuild’
+constructOligoSetListFrom: no visible global function definition for ‘genomeBuild’
 genotypeInf: no visible binding for global variable ‘anno’
+plotSamples: no visible global function definition for ‘delete’
+quantilenormalization: no visible global function definition for ‘delete’
-krlmm: no visible binding for global variable ‘VGLMparameters’ Undefined global functions or variables:
-  VGLMparameters anno defineTestSuite position printTextProtocol runTestSuite
+snprmaAffy: no visible global function definition for ‘celfileName’ Undefined global functions or variables: anno celfileName defineTestSuite delete genomeBuild position printTextProtocol runTestSuite

 checking Rd line widths ...
 NOTE
 Rd file 'constructInf.Rd':